 As well as the work the Rangers undertake, we have a variety of other nature related schemes which we are implementing across the district.

-The plan also includes quarterly and annual reviews as well as a full five year review.
+The plan also includes a spring annual review as well as a full five-year review in 2023.
 This will allow the document to evolve and remain relevant and up to date.

 How can you get involved?

-The Countryside department sources funding which enables them to give back to the local community.
+The Countryside department sources funding which enables it to give back to the local community.
 Environmental enhancements supports larger projects such as the Cricket Hill Pond Restoration.
-Together these projects will help enhance the district biologically and aesthetically; really making Hart a great place to live.
+Together these projects will help enhance the district biologically and aesthetically, really making Hart a great place to live.